k0machi/mirage_a3/README.md

 # Mirage Coordinator
 ## An Arma 3 Administration and Debug tool

-Mirage Coordinator is an administration and debugging tool for Arma 3 videogame, intended to be used with medium-large communities with multiple active administrators.
+Mirage Coordinator is an administration and debugging tool for the Arma 3 videogame, intended to be used with medium-large communities with multiple active administrators.

 #### Features
 * Secure